Emilía Kiær Ásgeirsdóttir

 Emilía Kiær Ásgeirsdóttir (born 30 January 2005) is an Icelandic professional footballer who plays as a forward for Frauen-Bundesliga club RB Leipzig and the Iceland national team.

 Club career

 Emilía played her first senior team game with Afturelding in 2000 before moving to Denmark and joining FC Nordsjælland.
-With Nordsjælland, she won the Kvindeligaen in 2024, as well as being the leagues top goalscorer, and the KvindePokalen (Danish Cup) in 2023 and 2024.
+With Nordsjælland, she won the league in 2024, as well as being the leagues top goalscorer, and the Danish Cup in 2023 and 2024.

 International career

 Born in Iceland to an Icelandic father and a Danish mother, she played for Denmark's junior national teams before deciding to play for the Iceland senior national team in 2024.